HPV — Human Papilloma Virus

 Is there a Safe and Effective Natural Non-surgical Treatment for HPV?

 Naturopathic Physicians have been treating HPV and abnormal Pap Smears without surgical intervention for decades.
-Dr. Hansen has personally been treating HPV for 23 years with a natural treatment that totally eradicates the virus, without invasive surgery and without leaving any trace of HPV DNA on repeat lab testing.
+Dr. Hansen has personally been treating HPV for 30 years with a natural treatment that appears to totally eradicate the virus in 70-90% of the cases, without invasive surgery and without leaving any trace of HPV DNA on repeat lab testing.
 Dr. Hansen is the founder of the Hansen Clinic of Natural Medicine and one of the original co-founders of the Southwest College of Naturopathic Medicine, located in Tempe, Arizona.
 Dr. Hansen says, “Women deserve to know that there is a safe and effective natural alternative to surgery for HPV.
 My patients insist that I do as much as I can to tell as many women as I can about this life saving non-surgical treatment for HPV and cervical dysplasia.”

 HPV Natural Treatment Success Stories